piruin/piruin.github.io/cv.md

 ---
-title: About me
+title: Curriculum Vitae
-permalink: /about-me/
 layout: page
 ---
-## Hi I'm Piruin Panichpol
+## Piruin Panichpol
 I design and craft(coding with care) Mobile application, Website, IT System.
 Also a scrum master of team without certificate.

-**Location** Nonthaburi, Thailand
-**Email** piruin.p@gmail.com

 ## Personality
 ### At work
 Self reliazed perfectionist.
 Giving work (and everything decided to do) as best as possible in limitation of resource.
 Addict to refactoring code.
 Love automate everything.

-### Free time
-I am homebody person.
-Just love to stay home and craft something and spend time with my lover.

 ## Skill
 As fullstack developer